Scanning on Linux is generally a quick and easy process that just works.

 * SANE Project Supported Scanners - The official SANE Project database of supported scanners.

-Scanners in Ubuntu - Reports of scanner functionality submitted by Ubuntu users.
+* Scanners in Ubuntu - Scanner functionality reported by the Ubuntu Community.

 HP All-in-One Printers - Setup HP Print/Scan/Copy printers using HP tools.

-Epson Scanners - Linux Drivers for many Epson scanners (no longer provided by Avasys Corporation).
+Epson Scanners - Linux Drivers for many Epson scanners.

 Kodak Scanners - Linux drivers for several Kodak scanners.